-Rachel Madel M.A.CCC-SLP is a board-certified pediatric speech-language pathologist specializing in the evaluation and treatment of children with various developmental delays including autism, down syndrome, childhood apraxia of speech (CAS) and other developmental disorders.
-She currently owns a private practice in the greater Los Angeles area providing speech therapy services to children from birth to 18 years of age.
+Rachel Madel M.A.CCC-SLP is a board-certified pediatric speech-language pathologist in Los Angeles specializing in the evaluation and treatment of children with various developmental delays including autism, down syndrome, childhood apraxia of speech (CAS) and other developmental disorders.
+She currently owns a private practice in Greater Los Angeles, as a speech therapist providing therapy services to children from birth to 18 years of age.

 Working closely with other professionals such as occupational therapists, physical therapists, special educators and behavior consultants, Rachel has developed an integrated approach to therapy that focuses on a child’s strengths and weaknesses across multiple disciplines.
 Strategies and treatment protocols are tailored to meet each child’s specific needs in order to ensure successful outcomes.